webship/cucumber_recipes/README.md

 # Cucumber Recipes

-The Cucumber Recipes module is the recipe for the tools and components that will be used for testing depending on what the company wants to test.
-And they are selected during the installation of the Cucumber project.
+Provides a selection of tools and components essential for testing, allowing customization based on company specific testing needs align with your testing goals during the Cucumber project installation process.

-Includes the following recipes:
+### Including the following recipes:

-- Products
+* Products
-- Projects
+* Projects
-- Components
+* Components